euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - Number or the goal you want to achieve for a given SLI for a given duration
 - 95% availability per day
 - Stated as target/lower bound <= SLI <= upper bound
+- Should specify how they are measured and the conditions when they are valid
 - Ex.
 Average latency of HTTP requests for a service should be less than 100 milliseconds

 **SLA (Agreements)**
 - Agreement between service provider and consumer